ansiwen/devstack-minimal-vagrant/README.md

 After a while (around 10 minutes) you have an openstack runnig, and you can access the web-interface at http://localhost:8080/

+With `vagrant ssh` you can log in to the VM.

+In you current directory there will be a folder `openstack`, which contains the openstack source code and is shared with the devstack VM.

+Inside of the VM you find the openstack data in /var/openstack.

 ## Configuration

 If you wanna customize your configuration, copy `config.yaml.sample` to `config.yaml` end edit accordingly.